-Emerging A student who achieves at the emerging performance level typically looks for 26.88 and makes use of mathematical structures (for example, patterns and attributes of shapes).
-The student looks for and makes use of mathematical structures by partitioning, or dividing, and combining objects or shapes recognizing attributes of shapes (for example, size and number of sides) recognizing sets and subsets of objects recognizing objects that are separate understanding opposites recognizing objects as the same or different Approaching A student who achieves at the approaching the target performance level the Target typically calculates accurately and looks for and makes use of mathematical structures.
-The student calculates accurately by using repeated addition to solve problems (for example, 2 + 2 + 2 or 4 + 4 + 4) • using repeated subtraction to solve problems (for example, 10 - 2 - 2 - 2 - 2) understanding place value (for example, that one ten equals ten ones) demonstrating an understanding of multiplication and division The student looks for and makes use of mathematical structures by recognizing two-dimensional and three-dimensional shapes recognizing measureable attributes (for example, size, shape, and number of sides) identifying points, rays, and right angles
+Emerging A student who achieves at the emerging performance level typically looks for and makes use of mathematical structures (for example, patterns and attributes of shapes).
+The student looks for and makes use of mathematical structures by partitioning, or dividing, and combining objects or shapes recognizing attributes of shapes (for example, size and number of sides) recognizing sets and subsets of objects recognizing objects that are separate understanding opposites recognizing objects as the same or different Approaching the Target A student who achieves at the approaching the target performance level typically calculates accurately and looks for and makes use of mathematical structures.
+The student calculates accurately by using repeated addition to solve problems (for example, 2 + 2 + 2 or 4 + 4 + 4) using repeated subtraction to solve problems (for example, 10 - 2 - 2 - 2 - 2) understanding place value (for example, that one ten equals ten ones) demonstrating an understanding of multiplication and division The student looks for and makes use of mathematical structures by recognizing two-dimensional and three-dimensional shapes recognizing measureable attributes (for example, size, shape, and number of sides) identifying points, rays, and right angles

 At Target A student who achieves at the at target performance level typically makes sense of problems and perseveres in solving them, calculates accurately, looks for and makes use of mathematical structures, and reasons abstractly.
-The student makes sense of problems, perseveres in solving them, and calculates accurately by • solving multiplication and division word problems • finding the unknown value in multiplication and division equations • solving real-world problems with rational numbers • solving word problems involving area and perimeter The student looks for and makes use of mathematical structures by • recognizing measureable attributes representing linear equations with one variable recognizing circles, perpendicular lines, and parallel lines The student reasons abstractly by using geometric shape names to describe real-world objects describing a mathematical situation Advanced A student who achieves at the advanced performance level typically calculates accurately, attends to precision in calculations, and looks for and makes use of mathematical structures.
-The student calculates accurately and attends to precision by applying the associative and commutative properties of addition and multiplication to solve problems multiplying without a calculator solving real-world problems solving multi-step word problems The student looks for and makes use of mathematical structures by The student looks for and makes use of mathematical structures by • applying math vocabulary to solve problems identifying vertical, straight, and adjacent angles issum, mg vertical, straight, and adjustent angles
+The student makes sense of problems, perseveres in solving them, and calculates accurately by • solving multiplication and division word problems • finding the unknown value in multiplication and division equations • solving real-world problems with rational numbers • solving word problems involving area and perimeter The student looks for and makes use of mathematical structures by • recognizing measureable attributes • representing linear equations with one variable • recognizing circles, perpendicular lines, and parallel lines The student reasons abstractly by • using geometric shape names to describe real-world objects • describing a mathematical situation Advanced A student who achieves at the advanced performance level typically calculates accurately, attends to precision in calculations, and looks for and makes use of mathematical structures.
+The student calculates accurately and attends to precision by applying the associative and commutative properties of addition and multiplication to solve problems multiplying without a calculator solving real-world problems solving multi-step word problems The student looks for and makes use of mathematical structures by applying math vocabulary to solve problems identifying vertical, straight, and adjacent angles